NatashaDMoore/it115/merge-exercise-swista/merge-practice.md

 One way to merge is to find a common ancestor and compare the file with the smaller changes to the ancestor using 'diff'.

+The output from 'diff' can then be given to another program named 'patch' that will try to recreate those changes even if the base file has changed a bit.
+The patch is applied to the file with the bigger changes.
+The result is a dumb but effective way of combining both sets of changes.

 ## The Old Ways